Mekhlabhishek/Test1/book/chapter-12.md

 Take time and separate all the components from pages.

-At this moment you are ready to write test cases for an entire application.
+At this moment we are ready to write test cases for an entire application.
 For getting started, try writing test cases for sign-in flow.
 In the next chapter, we will take an overview of how WebdriverIO and Selenium work hand-in-hand.